 What To Do About Anticipatory Grief

 If you are in the grips of anticipatory grief, there are some things you can do to ease it.

 Remember that your dog is still here now.
 The worst hasn’t happened yet, and you do not know precisely when it will.
 There is no such thing as an expiration date for your dog.

 Focus on your pet’s quality of life and enjoy small victories like a nice walk in the woods with your dog or watching your dog enjoy a special treat.
 This helps you remember that your dog is very much alive.

 It is important to reach out to loved ones and others in your support network during this time.
 This will allow you to know you are not alone and prepare your chosen community to be there for you after your pet has passed.

 The official five stages of grief were first published in the 1960s by psychiatrist Elisabeth Kubler-Ross.
 They were developed after investigating the cycle of grief that people who have terminal illness experience.
 They have since been used to help people understand their emotional response to loss.
 All of these stages certainly apply to dog cancer grief.

 As more work has been done to understand grief, it has become clear that no person experiences grief the same way.

 The stages are not always linear, and you may not experience all of them, or you may go back and forth between them.
 Give yourself grace during this time, and know that it is okay if you process your grief differently from how other family members do.
 Nonetheless, it can be helpful to have some awareness of the stages to help you navigate loss.

-Remember, these feelings are NORMAL.
+Remember, these feelings are intense, but NORMAL.
 It’s also normal to bounce around between them and experience stages more than once.